Preheat the oven to 350F.

 To complete the dish, in a large skillet, heat some butter and a little honey on medium heat.
 Slice brioche into serving slices.
 Dip brioche in batter and fry in butter and honey to a golden brown on both sides.

 To serve, spoon 2 figs onto each dish and drizzle the fig sauce.
 Place slices of cooked brioche on the side and garnish top with truffle shavings.

 The French use stale leftover French bread (Pain Perdu) to make French toast.

 This recipe was provided by a chef, restaurant or culinary professional.
 It has not been tested for home use.

-Courtesy Chef Mark Poldevin, Bellagio Hotel, Las Vegas
+Recipe courtesy of Chef Mark Poldevin, Bellagio Hotel, Las Vegas, NV